sciencecolors/smoothmd/README.md

 universe = mda.Universe("topology.tpr", "trajectory.xtc")

 # Select backbone atoms to be smoothed in Cartesian coordinates for better
-# stability (recommended for polymers), except for prolines
+# stability (recommended for polymers)
-# At least three atoms must be selected for each molecule in the system
+# At least three atoms must be selected for each molecule in the system,
+# otherwise all atoms will be smoothed in cartesian coordinates
-cartesian_indices = universe.select_atoms("backbone and not resname PRO").ids
+cartesian_indices = universe.select_atoms("backbone").ids

 # Apply smoothing filter
 filter_smooth_trajectory(